plone/guillotina/docs/source/about.rst

 - Guillotina is not a re-implementation of Plone
 - Guillotina does not implement all the features and APIs of Plone

-It could some day with the `guillotina_cms` package but replacement Plone is not the goal of Guillotina.
+It could some day with the `guillotina_cms` package but replacement of Plone is not the goal of Guillotina.